 Take some time to climb up Feather Tor and have a look down on Vixen Tor.
 Vixen Tor is sadly private and haunted by a witch, it is probably best not to be tempted to go down and climb on that one.

-Once you have had your fill of Windy Post (SX534742) and Feather Tor, continue along the leat until you meet a footpath which will take you North for a kilometre and back up to your car.
+Once you have enjoyed your short Dartmoor walk and had your fill of Windy Post (SX534742) and Feather Tor, continue along the leat until you meet a footpath which will take you North for a kilometre and back up to your car.